 What is PMP?
 If you are a project manager, you may have been thinking of this quite often.
-What is PMP?
 Is it a certificate, or diploma or degree or a credential?
-What is PMP and how it is going to help me?
+How will Project Management Certification help me?
 How important is it for a Project Manager?
-If you want to know about these, continue reading about what is PMP.
+If you want to know about these, continue reading about Project Management Certification.

-Let us start with the expansion of PMP to answer your question of “What is PMP?”.
 PMP or Project Management Professional is a Project Manager certification.
 PMP is offered by the PMI institute or the Project Management Institute.
-To answer: “What is PMP”, it is the de facto standard for project managers.
+It is the de-facto standard for project managers.
 PMP is the Gold Standard of project management.
 Moreover, PMP is the most coveted project manager certification world over.
 PMI institute has been providing value to over 2.9 million professionals across the globe with its credentials, standards, and guides.
-Moreover, PMP certification is fast becoming a mandatory requirement for project managers in many organizations.
-This is just a part of the ‘What is PMP?
+Moreover, Project Management Certification is fast becoming a mandatory requirement for project managers in many organizations.

 What is needed to become a PMP?

-So, you now know what is PMP.
+So, you now know what PMP is.
 If you are thinking of becoming a PMP, you need to have the following prerequisites to apply for PMP.
-The PMP Certification requirements are:
+The PMP certification requirements are:

 - 4-year bachelor degree

 - 4500 hours of experience leading and directing projects

 On the other hand, if you do not have a 4-year degree but have a high school diploma, you can also go for PMP.
 Your experience needs to be at least 7500 hours, though.
 Are you thinking what is this project management education and from where you can get that?
 Well, not to worry, there are both classroom PMP boot camps and PMP online certifications.
 You can choose the one that suits you best.